GoInterject/GoInterject.github.io/wTroubleshoot/RegistryKeyRemoval.md

 #### Additional Registry Locations

 A particular support case revealed additional registry locations that may block successful installation of Interject when residual installer files are missing or corrupted.
-This issue occurred because the system believed Interject was installed, but the cached installer package (.msi) was missing, causing the installation to fail with an error like:
+This issue occurred because the system believed Interject was installed, but the cached installer package (.msi) was missing, causing the installation to fail.
+The error in the log file was:

 &emsp; _Warning: Local cached package 'C:\WINDOWS\Installer\ad71cbc.msi' is missing._